“11. Young Women,” General Handbook: Serving in The Church of Jesus Christ of Latter-day Saints (2020).

 Before asking a young woman to serve in any of these callings, the bishopric member asks permission from the young woman’s parents.

-After extending these callings, a member of the bishopric presents the young women to their class for a sustaining vote.
+After extending these callings, a member of the bishopric presents the young women to their class for sustaining.
 The bishop or an assigned counselor sets the young women apart.

 A member of the bishopric announces these callings in sacrament meeting.
-He does not ask for a sustaining vote.
+He does not present them to be sustained.

-Shortly after class presidencies are set apart, a member of the bishopric should teach them their responsibilities.
+Shortly after class presidencies are set apart, a member of the bishopric should orient them to their responsibilities.
 See “Aaronic Priesthood Quorum and Young Women Class Presidency Orientation” at YoungWomen.ChurchofJesusChrist.org; see also chapter 4 of this handbook.

-Lead the class’s efforts to participate in the work of salvation and exaltation (see chapter 1).
+Lead the class’s efforts to participate in God’s work of salvation and exaltation (see chapter 1).

 Get to know and serve each young woman, including those who do not attend class meetings.
 Be aware of their needs and circumstances.